-On July 30th, I had the pleasure of moderating a virtual panel on Antibody Discovery and the Pandemic for the San Francisco Bay Area Chapter of Women in Bio (an event I joined via Zoom from our new headquarters in Santa Clara).
+On July 30th, we had the pleasure of moderating a virtual panel on Antibody Discovery and the Pandemic for the San Francisco Bay Area Chapter of Women in Bio (an event I joined via Zoom from our new headquarters in Santa Clara).
 At the beginning of 2020, our goal here at Antibody Solutions was to host a networking and professional development event on the last Thursday of each month: January was our grand opening . . .
 February was our inaugural “Bits, Bites and Brews” event . . . and March was, well, you can guess what happened there.

 So it felt like a victory to have networking activity back on the schedule in July.
 And I couldn’t have asked for a better panel.